Azure/AppConfiguration/releaseNotes/MicrosoftExtensionsConfigurationAzureAppConfiguration.md

    ````csharp
    void SetDirty(TimeSpan? maxDelay = null)
    ````
 * Added JSON content-type (e.g. MIME type `application/json`) support for key-values in App Configuration.
-This allows primitive types, arrays, and JSON objects to be loaded properly to IConfiguration. [#191](https://github.com/Azure/AppConfiguration-DotnetProvider/issues/191)
+This allows primitive types, arrays, and JSON objects to be loaded properly to `IConfiguration`. [#191](https://github.com/Azure/AppConfiguration-DotnetProvider/issues/191)
 * Added support for applications to obtain `IConfigurationRefresher` instances through dependency injection (DI).
 This allows better control of when to call `RefreshAsync()/TryRefreshAsync()` or whether to `await` the call.
 The following two APIs can be used to take advantage of this feature. [#167](https://github.com/Azure/AppConfiguration-DotnetProvider/issues/167)

     * Call `IServiceCollection.AddAzureAppConfiguration()` first to add required services to the DI container.